ABOUT

 So I have my feet firmly planted in mid-air.

 Early jobs included fruit picking, house painting, milking cows.
 I trained as a teacher and took up professional tennis coaching.
 I travelled and explored the Franklin River in Tasmania’s south-west wilderness; then bought an old Remington cast-iron typewriter and started thumping away at the keys to document the adventure.
+Later, I disposed of the typewriter – one bloke reckoned it might make a pretty good boat anchor.

 Along the way, a wife appeared, followed by three fantastic kids.
 I blinked a few times, and the kids turned into grandkids.
 As we increase chronologically, I’m sure time becomes more elastic.
 It seems to slingshot us along our journey.